Hemant1101/my-C-programs/README.md

 # my-C-programs
-It is a collection of codes , I have been practicing in C-language.
+It is a collection of codes that, I have been practicing in C-language.